marcusoftnet/marcusoftnet.github.io/_posts/2010-03-07-bdd-with-specflow-some-thoughts-after.md

 [SpecFlow is supporting Gherkin 100 %](http://www.specflow.org/specflow/feature-syntax.aspx).
 [Gherkin](http://wiki.github.com/aslakhellesoy/cucumber/gherkin) is the language that is used in the Ruby BDD framework [Cucumber](http://cukes.info/).
 And SpecFlow is a great way to use standard Cucumber/Gherkin BDD-style on the .NET platform.
 That mean that you can read and understand any Cucumber literature be if for the Ruby, Java or the .NET platform.

-Gherkin is a DSL (Domain Specfic Language) for writing user stories and scenarios, with the well know trio of: [Given/When/Then](http://wiki.github.com/aslakhellesoy/cucumber/given-when-then).
+Gherkin is a DSL (Domain Specific Language) for writing user stories and scenarios, with the well know trio of: [Given/When/Then](http://wiki.github.com/aslakhellesoy/cucumber/given-when-then).
 And as it is a formal language it has it’s own best practices and trick that you’ll need to pick up before being productive.
 Here is a great article series that take you from basic to advanced:

 - [Basic syntax and usage](http://www.engineyard.com/blog/2009/cucumber-introduction/)
 - [A bit more advanced features](http://www.engineyard.com/blog/2009/cucumber-more-advanced/)